On Left regular bands and real Conic-Line arrangements: CL arrangements: Chamber counting

-\begin{remark} \rm{ (1) Note that a set-theoretic proof to Proposition \ref{prop-res-del-CL}, which is parallel to the one given in Remark \ref{remAlgProofZasHyperplane} for line arrangements, can be given in a similar way.
-As in the case of line arrangements, deleting a connected component $H$ from the arrangement $\A$ induces a surjection of LRBs $f:\LL_0(\A) \to \LL_0(\A^H)$, which deletes the sign corresponding to the component $H$.
-Thus, the number of chambers in $\A$ is equal to the sum of the number of chambers in $\A^H$ plus the number of chambers which are identified by the map $f$.
-We have shown in the proof of Proposition \ref{prop-res-del-CL} that the map $\ell_X:b(H) \to \{X_1,\ldots,X_{k_X}\}$ is a bijection between the number of chambers which are identified by the map $f$ and the elements in $b(H)$, and therefore the result follows as before.\\ (2) Other deletion-restriction theorems with respect to chamber counting for arrangements of curves on surfaces can be found, for example, in Zaslevsky \cite{Z2}. } \end{remark}
+\begin{remark} \rm{ A set-theoretic proof for Proposition \ref{prop-res-del-CL} can be given, which is a generalization of the one given in Remark \ref{remAlgProofZasHyperplane} for line arrangements.
+Still this proof is based on arguments given in the previous proof of Proposition \ref{prop-res-del-CL}.

+As in the case of line arrangements, deleting a component $H$ from the arrangement $\A$ induces a surjection of LRBs $f:\LL_0(\A) \to \LL_0(\A^H)$, which deletes the sign corresponding to the component $H$.
+Thus, the number of chambers of $\A$ is equal to the sum of the number of chambers of $\A^H$ plus the number of chambers which are identified by the map $f$.
+We have shown in the proof of Proposition \ref{prop-res-del-CL} that the map $\ell_X:b(H) \to \{X_2,\ldots,X_{k_X}\}$ is a bijection between the number of chambers which are identified by the map $f$ and the elements in $b(H)$, and therefore the result follows as in the proof presented in Remark \ref{remAlgProofZasHyperplane}. } \end{remark}